fmalina/revisions-blocl/activism/dismembered.md

 Home ownership fell drastically, to just 51 per cent of tenures in December 2016

-Most ministers are inept managers and haven’t a clue what departments and arm’s-length bodies actually do.
+Most ministers are inept managers and haven't a clue what departments and arm’s-length bodies actually do.
 Yet we persist with the assumption that civil servants only ever act in the politicians’ names.